TYPO3-Headless/create-nuxt-typo3/README.md

 > Create a [Nuxt.js](https://github.com/nuxt/nuxt.js) project in seconds

-This is fork of nuxt-create-app
+This is a fork of [create-nuxt-app](https://www.npmjs.com/package/create-nuxt-app)

 <details><summary>Preview</summary>